Category Archives: HLF Project

 • National and smaller museums usually have large archive collections, for example the Imperial War Museum, National Gallery and Tate.
 The IWM is of particular interest to us

 • County/borough archives for local material, including the local authority.
-Especially relevant here is our own Southawark Local History Library and Archives, and the associated Cuming Collection, who we’ll be meeting with shortly.
+Especially relevant here is our own Southwark Local History Library and Archives, and the associated Cuming Collection, who we’ll be meeting with shortly.

 • AIM25 is a portal giving access to various London archives, including the London Metropolitan Archives, which covers the whole of the London region formerly governed by the London County Council and the GLC.